filippocampo98/Telegram-DMI-Bot/README.md

 $ docker run -it dmibot
 ```

-Now you can go to the dmibot directory and run the bot (main.py or the restarter restarter.sh):
+Now you can go to the dmibot directory and run the bot:

 ```
 $ cd /usr/local/dmibot/